blockchainbird/spec-up-migrate/README.md

 ```

 **When to use `--skip-detection`:**
-- Detection confidence is below 80% but you know the project is valid Spec-Up
+- Testing migration changes without detection overhead
-- Working with a modified Spec-Up project structure
+- Working with highly customized project structures
-- Debugging detection issues
+- Debugging detection issues (temporary bypass)
-- Testing migration on non-standard setups
+- CI/CD pipelines where project validity is pre-verified

+**Note:** With improved detection (v1.2.1+), this flag should rarely be needed for standard projects.